“Take me to the test, and I the matter will reword.” — William Shakespeare

 “Not everything that can be counted counts, and not everything that counts can be counted.” — Albert Einstein

-When a student gets an “A” on a test, it can mean 1) he has truly and deeply learned the material, or 2) he did well on the test, but will have forgotten most of the material within a week or two.
+When a student gets an “A” on a test, it can mean 1) he has truly and deeply learned the material, or 2) he did well on the test, but will have forgotten most of it within a week or two.
 The test doesn’t distinguish between the two.
 In fact, it is incapable of doing so.
-As described in “Unexamined Beliefs, Unintended Consequences”, tests by themselves do not measure learning.
+Tests by themselves do not measure learning.

 Students often cram the night before a test.
 They then feel successful when their score is high, regardless of how much they have actually learned.
 Teachers, too, often fall for the illusion — having a class score well on a test feels good.
 When a student gets A’s on one test after another, this surely means he is learning, right?

 Unfortunately, it does not.
 Doing school is a simulation of learning, and tests are one of the places where the simulation is the most compelling.
 We need to find a way to break the cram/regurgitate/forget cycle of testing and replace it with a mechanism that is an effective part of the learning process.
 We need to make tests meaningful.